(near Bidwell Mansion)

 Valley Oak Cross Section

-The most recent addition to the Gateway exhibits is a cross section of a 115-year-old valley oak (Quercus lobata) that grew in front of the Bidwell Mansion.
+This cross section is from a 115-year-old valley oak (Quercus lobata) that grew in front of the Bidwell Mansion.
 The tree fell in a rain and windstorm in January 2008 and was acquired by Gateway in 2012.

 Photo of Hooker Oak

 The donation box created from Hooker Oak wood has been at Gateway since February 2012.
 At one time, Chico’s Hooker Oak tree was considered to be the largest valley oak in the world, standing more than 100 feet tall.
 The circumference of the outside branches was nearly 500 feet.

 California is a global hotspot for oak diversity, with more than 25 native oak species, natural hybrids, and oak varieties.
 Known for their long lives, oaks are dominant influences on the larger ecology, creating drought-tolerant, shady habitat for many other plants and animals.

 In 1887, Annie K. Bidwell named the tree in honor of British botanist Sir Joseph Dalton Hooker.
 A friend of the city founders John and Annie Bidwell, Hooker was director of the Royal Botanic Gardens, Kew.